Sv443/geniURL/www/docs/routes/search.md

 **Optional URL Parameters:**
 `?format=json/xml`
 Use this optional parameter to change the response format from the default (`json`) to `xml`
 The structure of the XML data is similar to the shown JSON data.

+`?limit=n`
+When provided, this parameter limits the amount of possible results.
+It will default to 10 if not provided or set to a number above 10.
+If set to a number below 1, it will default to 1.

 <br>